Welcome to A Primitive Place!

 We’re also proud to publish special editions throughout the year, offering even more content focused on specific themes like Civil War relics, Americana decor, gardening, and a primitive Christmas.
 While digital copies are available, we remain proudly committed to print.
 There’s nothing quite like holding a magazine in your hands and being transported to a simpler time—one where items were built to last and every object told a story.
 Discover why readers call A Primitive Place the best primitive, colonial, and country magazine on the market—with each issue only getting better than the last!

-The Spring 2026 Issue will be Released on February 27th!
+The Summer 2026 Issue will be Released on April 30th!

-On the cover of our Spring 2026 issue is the home of Hannah Speaks of Surgoinsville, Tennessee.
+On the cover of our Summer 2026 issue is the home of Nik & Kim Groothuis of Casey, Illinois.

 Inside this issue, you’ll find four additional home tours that dive into antique collections and the stories behind them, including the homes of: